-Associate of Applied Science Degree (Kentucky and Wisconsin residents will receive an Associate of Science Degree)
+Associate of Applied Science Degree (Wisconsin residents will receive an Associate of Science Degree)

-Graduates who have difficulty distinguishing colors may not be able to perform the essential functions of various positions involving drafting and design technology.
+Graduates who have difficulty distinguishing colors may not be able to perform the essential functions of various positions involving network systems administration.

 Refer to the Admission section of this catalog for information relating to the Admission Requirements and Procedures for this program.

 All of the courses offered at the school in this program are distance education courses and are taught online over the Internet, rather than in residence at the school.
 Each course will be taught over a period of either (a) six weeks or (b) 12 weeks, as determined by the school from time to time in its discretion.
 Courses are delivered through an asynchronous learning network.
 There is a prescribed completion schedule for the activities in each course.
 Support materials for each course will be sent to the student.
 These materials may include a course syllabus, a textbook(s), a CD-ROM(s) and other printed documents required for the course.
 Students will be assigned to a class for each course.
 Students in each course will interact with their classmates and the instructor through discussion board and e-mail systems.